natisawesome/ANTH410R/Nats-Weekly-Blog-Repo.md

 ### Week 6
 - [DMP Website](https://dmptool.org/plans/143679/download)
 ## Learning Goals
+# Week 11

+This week I am using one of my dropped weeks.
+I am not feeling well and I need to be rested for my conference.
+I thought I was going to be feeling better by today but I am not.

 # Week 10
 I don't have much to say about this week's exercises other than that I enjoyed them immensely.
 The social media activity was great, as was the meme making.
 I spent some time thinking about the meme throughout the week, trying to decide what had been most meaningful to me in the class so far.